BaisycCoin/bsycInstall/LINUX.md

   sudo apt-get upgrade
   ```

-## Download the BSYCUM Linux Daemon
+## Download the BaisycCoin Linux Daemon

   * From the terminal session, run the following command
   ```